 - Use the 3 Tbsp of remaining Heavy Cream, more if needed and paint a thin coating on the scones.

 - Generously sprinkle with sparkling sugar.

-- Bake for 20-25 minutes until golden on the edges.
+- Bake for 18-20 minutes, or until golden on the edges.

 - Let pan cool on baking rack for 10 minutes before removing scones and eating!!